 Scope of Funding

 JRS funds projects that expand biodiversity data and information systems in sub-Saharan Africa in our three Program Areas.
-Our grants are focused on technologies and processes for data enhancement, data mobilization, data visualization, and data sharing with aims of connecting knowledge to users and building capacity.
-We also support grants focused solely on building capacity and all of our grants are required to have strong capacity-building elements.
+Our grants are focused on technologies and processes for data enhancement, data mobilization, data visualization, and data sharing with the aims of connecting knowledge to users and developing capacity.
+We also support grants focused solely on capacity development.
+All of our grants are required to have strong capacity-building elements.

-All proposals for funding to the JRS Biodiversity Foundation must be submitted in response to a specific invitation to apply called an RFP.
-RFPs are posted on our website and distributed to our mailing list and are indicated on our website by links to Current Opportunities.
+All proposals for funding to the JRS Biodiversity Foundation must be submitted in response to a specific invitation to apply, a Request for Proposals (RFP).
+RFPs are posted on our website and distributed to our mailing list and are indicated on our website by links in Current Opportunities.